Show respect for others.

 Harness your emotions.
 Be willing to set aside any personal issues and maintain a professional attitude at all times.

 Continue to undertake sessions and practices regularly.
 The InnerCamp teacher program is not the last step of your education.
 Keep improving.

-See your clients as healed and not broken.
+See your clients as not broken.